GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-08-30 version 0.10.1 Added Xform and moved Transformable and Realizable into the new xform package.
+Xform should replace Sequence and View altogether.

 2015-08-25 version 0.10.0 Renamed most methods in StaticImports.
 This is why I've been calling this *alpha*-quality code.
 The four methods map(), set(), tup(), and vec() comprise a mini data-definition language.
 It's wordier than JSON, but still brief for Java and fairly brief